davidlougheed/strkit/README.md

 - potentially, if you desire more calls at the cost of quality, lower the minimum tandem repeat + flanking region PHRED quality required (from its default of 13) via the `--min-avg-phred` parameter.
+- enable the `--allow-only-one-full-flank` option to discard fewer reads by including spanning reads where only one of the two flanking sequences on either side of the repeat are of full length (i.e., are of length `--flank-size` or higher.)

 **Note:** `--min-reads` must be greater than or equal to `--min-allele-reads`.